 Phoebe's She Cave

-What teenaged girl doesn’t want their own space away from the rest of the family to hang out with friends, spend time on the laptop, talk on the phone, and......maybe sleep?
+What teenage girl doesn’t want their own space away from the rest of the family to hang out with friends, spend time on their laptop, talk on the phone, and sleep?

 That’s what “Phoebe” desperately wanted, the imaginary client I had in mind when I designed my Showhouse space for the ASID Showhouse in Sienna Plantation.